julius-muller/vcfcache/README.md

 - **Efficiency**: Automatic variant normalization and deduplication
 - **Portability**: Shareable caches for easy collaboration
 - **Reliability**: Built-in checks for data integrity and consistency
+- **Configurable**: YAML-based configuration for easy customization and environment adaptation
 - **Tested**: Comprehensive test suite to ensure correctness and reliability
 - **Documentation**: Detailed usage instructions and examples
 - **Resource Management**: Optional Nextflow configuration for CPU and memory management